-The Skeletal Disorders Training Program supports stipends for up to 3 predoctoral and 3 postdoctoral trainees each year.
-Appointments are renewable for up to 3 years.
+The Skeletal Disorders Training Program supports stipends for up to three predoctoral and three postdoctoral trainees each year.
+Appointments are renewable for up to two years, extendable to three years.

 Pre-doctoral trainees are integrated into the graduate research training programs managed by the Division of Biology and Biochemical Sciences (DBBS) or the Department of Biomedical Engineering (BME).

 Graduate students admitted to this training program will complete their PhD thesis work in the lab of one of the program preceptors, and must fulfill graduate coursework and qualifying exam requirements set forth by these programs.

 Other DBBS or BME institutional training grants provide the first two years of support for graduate trainees during their coursework requirements, laboratory rotations, teaching assistant requirements, and qualifying exams.

 Once a thesis laboratory/mentor has been chosen at the end of these two years this SDTP will provide support for years three to four of graduate training for those students admitted to this program.